 Sunset in N'Djamena © Ben Allen

-People have lived in the Chadian basin since around 700 BC.
-Today, the region is home to over 200 different ethnic groups.
+People have lived in the Chadian basin since around 700 BC and the region is still home to over 200 different ethnic groups.
 French and Arabic are the official languages, while Islam is the most widely practiced religion.

 Become our Chad Travel Expert